PRX/Infrastructure/CONTRIBUTING.md

 ### Python

-Python code shoud be follow the default Flake8 settings.

-Ensure that Flake8 is installed and your editor is configured to check for problems.

-`pip install flake8`
+Python code should be automatically formatted using [Black](https://black.readthedocs.io/en/stable/#), and statically checked using Pylance (or similar).

 ### JavaScript